 SAGUARO NTS NET HISTORY:

-Max, KI7TIG, is net manager since April 2019.
-Past net managers include: Byron, AA7BM; Pink, K7ILA; Bill, KC7ZZ; and Greg, W9GRG (former KC5ZGG).
-Pink, K7ILA, and Bill, KC7ZZ, started the Saguaro NTS Net in June 2009 during Field Day (a national ham radio weekend).
+Jerry, W7FSC, is the current Saguaro Net Manager.
+Past net managers include: Byron, AA7BM; Jim Balentine, KJ7BHO; Max Presnell, KI7TIG; Byron, AA7BM; Pink, K7ILA; Bill, KC7ZZ (S/K); and Greg, W9GRG (former KC5ZGG).
+Pink, K7ILA, and Bill, KC7ZZ (S/K), started the Saguaro NTS Net in June 2009 during Field Day (a national ham radio weekend).
 Many thanks to the Radio Society of Tucson (Randy, KF0X, in particular) for encouraging us to start the net on the K7RST repeater atop Mt.
 Lemmon.
 We moved to the EAARS network in 2010 to reach a wider geographic area.
 Due to issues with the EAARS repeater on Mt.
-Lemmon, the net moved to N7OEM on June 1, 2020.
+Lemmon, the net moved to N7OEM on June 1, 2020, but is back on EAARS as of January 2022.
 Alternate is -145.250 (156.7).

 ©2010-2022 by Saguaro NTS Net.
 All Rights Rsvd.